Working abroad and job-seeking in the EU

 Remember the following if you want to travel abroad for the purpose of job-seeking:

-- Register with the local labour authority in the country of destination within seven days of departure and present the U2 form you received from the fund.
+- Register with the local labour authority in the country of destination within seven days of departure.

 If you register in the country of destination later than within seven days, the daily allowance may be granted only from the date of registration.